truongdatnhan/MapleCosmicDashboard/README.md

 <h1 align="center">MapleCosmicDashboard</h1>

 > This is a fun, small dashboard for MapleStory Server.
-It's built on C# Fullstack Blazor, which is a framework I love.
+It's built on C# Fullstack Blazor, which is a framework I love. <br>
-> I want people to know more about Cosmic and Blazor.
+> I want people to know more about Cosmic and Blazor.<br>
 > Since this is a hobby project, don't expect much.

 ## 🚀 Usage